day8/re-frame/docs/EPs/002-ReframeInstances.md

 all instances of the **same app** - for example, multiple TodoMVC apps - then all the `Frames` will have an identical set of handlers.
 So there need be only one central `registrar` (continue to use re-frame's global one?) and all `Frames` can look up handlers in this global `registrar`, and not hold one themselves.
-That would work.
+So continuing with a global registrar would work.

-But, not quite.
-More design is required for the harder usecase where there are many `Frames` on a page, but each is for a **different apps**.
+But there are harder usecases to contend with.
+Ones where there are many `Frames` on a page, but each is for a **different app**.
 Imagine that one app on the page is TodoMVC and the other is a MemeCreator tool.
-Each `Frame` would require a different set of handlers.
+Each `Frame` needs a different set of handlers.
-Could we still put all handlers into a central `registrar`?
+In which case, can we still put all handlers into a central `registrar`?
 Maybe.
-But it would "safer" if each app's `Frame` only had access to the subset of handlers specific to its app.
+But it would "safer" if each app's `Frame` only had access to the subset of handlers specific to *that* app.

+More ideas.
 Perhaps when registering a handler, the "package" to which it belongs can be nominated.
 Collections of related handlers would all belong to the same package.
 So all of the handlers for `re-frame-undo` would be registered as part of the package `:re-frame-undo`.

-And then, `create-frame` could, optionally, take a set of `packages` as an argument indicating which of them should be included into the `Frame` being created.
+And then, `create-frame` could, optionally, take a set of `packages` as an argument indicating which of them should be included/imported into the `Frame` being created.
+Its almost as if we are `importing` packages of handlers into a `Frame`.

+Keep in mind that there are libraries of handlers. `re-frame-undo` is a library which has event handlers, subscription handlers, etc. So one `Frame` on a page might need to include the `package` of `re-frame-undo` handlers, but another `Frame` on the same page might not.

 Alternatively, we could be drop the notion of `:package` and simply work from the namespace of the registration `id`.
-So,

 XXX Perhaps if the handler `ids` were organised into app specific collections, a central registrar could work.
 The collection mechanism could be as simple as insisting on `ids` with namespaces.
 Or if ==t could be that registration puts handlers into `packages`.

-And then, when we created a `Frame`, we'd need to indicate which of these "packages" (collections of handlers) should be brought together for that `Frame`?
+And then, when we created a `Frame`, we'd need to indicate which of these "packages" (collections of handlers) should be "imported" into that `Frame`?

-But keep in mind the need for updates as figwheel reloads handlers.
-Which `Frame` should get which updated handlers?
+But keep in mind the need for updates to handlers being reloaded by figwheel (or the like).

-Also remember that there are libraries of handlers. `re-frame-undo` is a library which has event handlers, subscription handlers, etc. How could one `Frame` on a page include handlers from this library, but another `Frame` not?
+A `Frame` will need to "get" these updated handlers.

+And also k

 ### Problem 1 - Solutions

 Registration calls (to `reg-event-db`, etc) could be adjusted to take an additional `Frame` argument.
 So, Handlers get registered "into" a `Frame`.